LukeRea3/Polyrhythm-Visualizer/README.md

 # 2dPhysicsEngine
 This is my work in progress 2D-physics engine using SFML library w/ C++.
-Looking to incorporate my math and physics skills into a simple engine.

 First init 12/11/2023